w3c/ColorWeb-CG/hdr_html_canvas_element.md

 If omitted, `minimumLuminance` is equal to 0 cd/m².

-If omitted, `maximumLuminance` is equal to 10,000 cd/m².
+If omitted, `maximumLuminance` is equal to 1,000 cd/m².

 The color volume is nominal because it MAY be smaller or larger than the actual color volume of image content, but SHOULD not be smaller.

 If present, `colorVolumeMetadata` SHOULD completely define the tone mapping algorithm used when rendering the image to a display.
 For example, the _rec2100-pq to srgb_ mapping specified in Annex A uses the `minimumLuminance` and `maximumLuminance` parameters.

+If `colorVolumeMetadata` is not present, the tone mapping algorithm is left entirely to the implementation.

 `colorVolumeMetadata` SHOULD be set if known, e.g. if obtained from metadata contained in a source image, and omitted otherwise.
 This is particularly